sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Open First

-- Data should be shared openly by default as per the Directive on Open Government
-- All source code must be released under an appropriate open source software license
-- Where possible, use open standards and open source software first
+> Where possible, use open standards and OSS first.
-- If an open source option is not available or does not meet user needs, favour platform-agnostic COTS over proprietary COTS, avoiding technology dependency, allowing for substitutability and interoperability
+> Work in the open by default

 The GC is an enthusiastic user of and contributor to OSS.
 This is reflected in its Digital Standards and Policy on Service and Digital, which encourages the IT community to tap into the growing potential of open standards and OSS as well as join forces with major commercial players and communities, and mobilise co-creation capacity to support departments in pioneering new solutions.